JoHnTsIm/password-manager/README.md

 # password-manager
  a password manager created on python using libraries like: cryptography, sqlite3, base64.
-Doesn't have a gui.
+No gui.

  **How it works**